laked0601/PortfolioAnalysis/README.md

 <h2>📌 Context</h2>
 <ul>
   <li>An Investment Fund is a financial instrument that holds ownership in a diverse selection of assets intended to meet the desired investment strategy of it's investors.
 Investment funds play a critical role in diversifying investment portfolios to achieve desired financial outcomes. </li>
-  <li>This research project explores how investment portfolios can be effectively constructed, and their historic performance can be measured and reported to investors.</li>
+  <li>This research project aims to explore how investment portfolios can be effectively constructed, and their historic performance can be measured and reported to investors.</li>
-  <li>The project includes an SQLite based built around a Python Application, which is specifically designed to collect historic performance data for approximately 1400 stocks of varying size, market sector and industry in the United States.</li>
+  <li>It includes an SQLite based built around a Python Application, which is specifically designed to collect historic performance data for approximately 1400 stocks of varying size, market sector and industry in the United States.
+This data is then analysed, according to a desired investment strategy, to calculate fund returns to investors over time.</li>
 </ul>
 <h2>⚙️ How it Works</h2>
 <ul>